stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 To solve this problem, the tooling allows each copy of a set of infrastructure to have a separate identifier, regardless of how the copy was created.
 This identifier is called the _edition_.
 The edition is always set to the value _default_, unless you run a test or decide to use an extra instance.

 The provided TF code for modules combines the edition and the other standard variables to create a unique SHA256 hash for the instance.
 A short version of this hash is registered in the locals as `edition_id`, so that we can create unique names for resources.
-The full version of this hash is also registered as a local called `meta_instance_sha256_hash`, and attached to resources as an AWS tag.
+It is also attached to resources as an AWS tag, so that we can query for all of the deployed resources that belong to the same instance.

 A [later section](#managing-resource-names) has more about resource names and instance hashes.